GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 == Changelog ==

 = 1.0.12 =
+* Adapted the plugin following the assessment by the WordPress Plugin Review team.
 * Recipes: Replace `mysite.com` with the site domain
 * Added recipe: Automatically sending newsletter subscribers from InstaWP to Mailchimp